INK-USC/get-started-on-dl-experiments/README.md

-## Install Git and clone a repository
+## Install Git and clone a repository (local)

 It's common to start your code on top of others' code.
-Here we show you how to download code for a github repository.
+Here we show you how to download code for a github repository to your local computer.

-1. Download and install git from https://git-scm.com/downloads.
+1. Download and install git on your local computer from https://git-scm.com/downloads.

 2. As an example, we show you how to clone the code of official PyTorch examples to your local computer.